PrestaShop/open-source/content/get-involved/report-issues/how-issues-are-sorted.md

 The last criterion used is the business impact, of course.

 In the end, handling bugs requires two points of view: micro and macro.
-Severity analyzes the issue on its own, while Priority analyzes the issue in the context of the whole project.
+Severity analyzes the issue on its own, while Priority analyzes the issue within the context of the whole project.

 ---